GPU-to-Grid: Voltage Regulation via GPU Utilization Control: Analysis of GPU Measurement Data

 \subsection{Data Source and Inference Workload Characterization}

 Our work is based on real measurements from software, hardware, and workloads that are representative of modern AI data center operations.
-Specifically, we used the ML.ENERGY Benchmark v3.0 data~\cite{mlenergy-neuripsdb25,mlenergy-github}, which provides detailed GPU power consumption, latency, and throughput measurements over time for various batch size\footnote{We refer to the LLM inference server's maximum batch size configuration as simply batch size.
-With sustained request arrival, the server's real batch size is at or near this maximum batch size.} configurations of the large language model (LLM) inference server.
+Specifically, we used the ML.ENERGY Benchmark v3.0 data~\cite{mlenergy-neuripsdb25,mlenergy-github}, which provides detailed GPU power consumption, latency, and throughput measurements over time for various batch size\footnote{In this work, batch size refers to the LLM inference server's maximum batch size configuration, which is sustained during steady state request serving in a well-utilized datacenter.} configurations of the large language model (LLM) inference server.

 Measurements were collected on vLLM~\cite{pagedattention-sosp23} v0.11.1 on NVIDIA H100 80GB SXM5 GPUs connected with NVSwitch, both of which are representative of modern AI data centers.
 Workloads include dense Transformer\cite{transformer-neurips17}-based LLMs (Meta Llama 3.1 family~\cite{llama3-arxiv24}) responding to ChatGPT-style conversational queries and mixture-of-experts (MoE)~\cite{moe-arxiv17} LLMs (Qwen 3 family~\cite{qwen3-arxiv25}) answering challenging problems with reasoning, as summarized in Table~\ref{tab:llm_models}.
 The models used span a variety of architectures, tasks, sizes, number of GPUs, and parameter precisions, providing substantial diversity in power consumption and performance characteristics.